Are You Giving or Taking Space? It Matters.

 When I started talking about Dogs in Need of Space a few years ago, I was looking for a simple way to communicate that all dogs have a right to their personal space and we should do what we can to avoid taking that space from them without permission.

 Dog bite prevention tips are often about space (even if that’s not how they’re framing them).
-That’s cuz how we give and take space can influence the likelihood of a dog tasting us.
+That’s because how we give and take space can influence the likelihood of a dog feeling the need to talk to us with their teeth.
 Let me show you how space plays a role in reducing dog bites:

 Body Language: The way we move our bodies can help change how dogs are feeling about a situation.
 For example, we can take a step back, turn our bodies sideways, or crouch down to reduce the amount of space we take up and appear less threatening.